An environmental award scheme which encourages people to connect with, enjoy and care for wild places

 There are three levels of John Muir Award requiring more commitment and effort at each progressive level: Discovery, Explorer and Conserver.

-Getting started with the John Muir Award is a very simple and straightforward process, just follow the steps below.
+Getting started with the John Muir Award is simple and straightforward, just follow the steps below.